hechtflorian/visual-anomaly-detection/README.md

 ## Supported Datasets
 - MVTec AD (automatically downloaded if not present.
 You can also find the dataset at: https://www.mvtec.com/company/research/datasets/mvtec-ad)
 - Rubber Mats (needs manual download.
-You can contact Data Spree GmbH to get access to the dataset: https://www.data-spree.com/de/kontakt)
+You can contact Data Spree GmbH to get your access to the dataset: https://www.data-spree.com/de/kontakt)
-- MVTec Multiclass (needs to be downloaded and set up)
+- MVTec AD Multiclass (MVTec AD will be downloaded automatically if not present, while the multi-class folders need setup)

 ## Requirements
 - Python 3.8+